garychou/postindustrial/docs/teach-the-1k/insights.md

 </ImageCaption>

-It's often said that the best way to learn something is to teach it.
-That is especially true when you are talking about your own work, and doubly so when you are teaching other teachers.

-Much of our learning came simply from the need to clearly articulate our process to others.
-However, we benefited greatly from the 40+ participants of the Teach the 1K Workshop and Seminar because it gave us an opportunity to see what resonated and why.
+Teach the 1K spans two substantive efforts:

+* a multi-month process of review, synthesis and writing where we formalized our methods, vocabulary and frameworks
+* the experience of running both the Workshop and Seminar for over 40 entrepreneurship educators and activators

-Here's what we learned:
+Here's what we learned from both of these efforts:

 **1. There is a burgeoning interest in teaching people to confront uncertainty.**